chinedugabriel/Demo-on-Api/README.md

 # Global Average Temperature

-This document is an outline for working with data, APIs in Javascript using a csv file from Nasa showing the worlds average temprature recorded from 1951-1980
+This document is an outline for working with data, APIs in Javascript using a csv file from Nasa showing the worlds average temperature recorded from 1951-1980
 , and how to work with csv file, representing the data in a graph form in Javascript.
 ## Technologies Used

-**Tech:** HTML, CSS, JAVASCRIPT, Chart.js
+**Tech:** HTML, CSS, JAVASCRIPT, Animate.css Chart.js